gibranportillo/facebook_post.py/README.md

 # facebook_post.py
-Just send a post on facebook
+Send a post on facebook

-Hello, so I am a new guys learning programming on Python, so feel free on send your comments.

-See You